dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 * Downloading the .NET runtime, the app, and the app's dependencies.
 * Initialization of the runtime to run the app.

-You should use the Blazor WebAssembly (WASM) hosting model for the following benefits:
+The Blazor WebAssembly (WASM) hosting model offers several benefits:

 * There's no .NET server-side dependency after the app is downloaded from the server, so the app remains functional if the client goes offline.
 * Client resources and capabilities are fully leveraged.